icoretech/spotify-client/README.md

   :persistent    => false # when true, make multiple requests calls using a single persistent connection.
 Use +close_connection+ method on the client to manually clean up sockets
 }
 client = Spotify::Client.new(config)
-# or with default options
+# or with default options:
 client = Spotify::Client.new
 ```